Skip to content

 Common Problems for Which Appeals are Denied

-- Neglect to comply with drop, withdrawal, and registration cancellation
+- Neglect to comply with drop, withdrawal and registration cancellation policies and

 - Documentation is submitted without Appeal request.

 - Student has not withdrawn from the course for which tuition adjustment is being requested.

 - Documentation from physician or employer is not reviewed by the student prior to submitting.

 - Students believe that by not attending class they do not owe tuition.

 - Student enrolled in a course that required prerequisites that were not met and now

 - Student enrolled in a course that does not satisfy degree requirements.